1955 doubled die penny showing dramatic doubling on date and IN GOD WE TRUST

 What mint mark does the 1955 DDO have?

-The 1955 doubled die is a Philadelphia Mint coin, so it has no mint mark.
+The 1955 doubled die is a Philadelphia Mint coin, so it carries no mint mark.
 Denver (D) and San Francisco (S) Lincoln cents from 1955 do not have this variety.
 If you see a 1955-D or 1955-S penny with apparent doubling, it is either mechanical doubling or an altered coin.

 Is the 1955 DDO the rarest doubled die penny?